What is Cancer Rehabilitation?

 In an effort to provide comprehensive care for our patients and the community, the Department of Physical Medicine and Rehabilitation (PM&R) offers cancer care personal training at its Transitions Training Studio.
 Our objective is to help cancer survivors begin, or return to a regular routine of physical activity to increase or maintain endurance, strength, and flexibility.

-For more information, contact Alyssa Cloonan, MS, ACSM Certified Personal Trainer, and ACSM/ACS Cancer Exercise Specialist to set up a free 30-minute consultation.
+For more information, contact Alyssa Cloonan, MS, ACSM Certified Personal Trainer, and ACSM/ACS Cancer Exercise Trainer to set up a free 30-minute consultation.
 A doctor's clearance is required for participation.

 For Doctor's Clearance Form, click here.